Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Terrain| This type of enemy uses the terrain to attack the hero.
 For example, falling spikes or rocks.
 Also, it can spin the terrain or bump up the edges to make the hero go off balance.
 |Grab and throw| This type of enemy grabs and throws the hero.
 |One with Terrain| This type of enemy becomes one with the terrain.
 For example, an enemy can cover itself with water and attack.
 A good way to defeat this type would to know where the core is.
 |The Phantom| A enemy that normally floats, becomes invisible, and hides in a shadow.
 An item is normally needed to see it and/or light based attacks to cause damage.
+A phantom can use curses to hurt the hero when they try to cause damage.
+That curse only lasts a few seconds or a condition needs to be met to break it.
 |The deflectors| The projectile attacks need to be deflected and bounced back at the enemy in order for the foe to take damage.
 The enemy might be able to deflect back.
 |Projectile seeker| This enemy shoots projectiles and sometimes the projectile will follow the hero.
 |Hammer|This type of enemy rises in the air and slams down to the ground like a hammer.
-|Clone|This type of enemy can clone them self and the only way to defeat them is to take out the original or quickily defeat them all.
+|Clone|These types of enemies can clone themselves and the only way to defeat them is to take out the original or quickily defeat them all.
-|limp-flation| This enemy either inflates its limps to make them bigger or ejects their like a hookshot.
-This type of enemy normally protects its limps, so it does not take damage.
+|limp-flation| This enemy either inflates its limps to make them bigger or ejects their limbs like a hookshot.
+This type of enemy normally protects its limps, so it will not take damage.
 |Floor mover| This type of enemy works with the floors.
 It can change its location and bounce off the walls at a rapid pace.
-For example, they can bounce off the walls by bouncing, spinning, climbing, magic, flip, and blade.
+For example, they can bounce off the walls by bouncing, spinning, climbing, using magic, flipping, and with their blades.
 |The magician| The magician is similar to the Phantom, but it normally uses magic tricks.
-For example, runs into a mirror, teleport, strikes with magic, turns into objects, protects itself in a hat, and etc.
+For example, runs into a mirror, teleport, strikes with magic, turns into objects, protects itself in a hat, etc.
 |Dark hero| This is a dark version of the hero.
-Normally encountered in other world or dimensions.
+Normally encountered in other worlds or dimensions.
 |Weapon| This type of enemy fight with weapons.
-|Distancer| This enemy normally hides on the ceiling, jumps on pillars, and/or flys at a distance so it does not take damage.
+|Distancer| This enemy normally hides on the ceiling, jumps on pillars, and/or flys at a distance.
+That way this flying foe does not take damage until it comes down to attack.
 |Duplicator| This type of enemy divides based on the damage that is being taken.
-|Color warning| This enemy display warnings that tells the hero what kind of attack it will use or how rapid it will be.
+|Color warning| This enemy display warnings that tells the hero what kind of attack it will use or how rapid its strikes will be.
 It does not have to be colors to be honest.
 |Monster commander| This type of enemy can produce weaker enemies to attack the hero.
 |Suicide Bomber| This type of enemy kills itself to harm the hero in an explosion.
 |Time traveler| This enemy can restore its health by time traveling its body.
 A normal effect is that it gets distorted and weakened as it keeps doing it.
-|The eater| This type of enemy eats the hero for a type and spits the player out.
+|The eater| This type of enemy eats the hero for a short time and spits the hero out.
 |Damaged by terrain only| This enemy can only be harmed by something in the terrain.
 A special root or statue with special powers.
 |Drag down| This type of enemy drags the hero down.
 Normally resulting in going to a different floor.
 |Transformer| This enemy changes and gets stronger the more it is attacked.